River Wey walks: Dapdune Wharf to St Catherine's

 Dapdune was one of the first wharves established on the Wey Navigation and one of the busiest.
 Just a few years after the Navigation opened, London was devastated by the Great Fire of 1666.
 This created a huge demand for timber to rebuild the city and so wood became one of the most important cargoes to be transported downstream to London.
 In the 1890s, the Stevens family moved to the wharf and established it as the main boat yard on the navigation.
 Three generations of the family worked on the barges, before giving it to the National Trust.

-Turn left along the trackway (the old Farnham Road turnpike) and follow the historical approach to Guildford down the hill, passing the cemetery where Lewis Carroll is buried.
-Cross the Portsmouth Road, pass St Nicholas' Church and the White House.
+Turn left along the roadway (the old Farnham Road turnpike) and follow the historical approach to Guildford down the hill, passing on the right the cemetery where Lewis Carroll is buried.
+At the bottom of the hill cross the Portsmouth Road (use pedestrian crossing a few yards to the right).
+Continue ahead, passing St Nicholas' Church and the White House.

-Cross Town Bridge.
-To the left is Town Wharf.
-Cross the road by the pedestrian crossing and go up the High Street as far as Quarry Street, the first road on your right.
+Cross the pedestrianised Town Bridge.
+From the bridge look left to see Town Wharf.
+Cross the main road using the pedestrian crossing near Debenhams and go ahead for a short distance up the High Street as far as Quarry Street, the first road on your right.
 On Quarry Street, if you have time, you can visit the church, castle and museum.
 The far end of Quarry Street joins Millbrook.
-Cross the road here and pass The Boatman pub.
-Carry on to the rowing club and cross the stile behind the clubhouse.
-Ignore the tarmac path and follow the path along the river bank beside Shalford Meadows.
+Cross the road here and pass The Weyside pub.
+Just after the rowing club turn right on a path behind the clubhouse.
+Soon pass through a kissing gate to join the riverside path beside Shalford Meadows.
+You may glimpse St Catherines Chapel on the hill in the distance ahead.
 When you come to the footbridge over the Navigation at Ferry Lane, cross over and turn right.
-After 20m, detour left up Ferry Lane to reach St Catherine's Hill.
+After 20m, you can detour to St Catherine's Hill by turning left up Ferry Lane then just before the main road turn sharp left up the hill.
+After enjoying the chapel ruins and the views retrace your steps to the towpath and turn left.

 It is worth having a quick look at Town Wharf - the main wharf for Guildford.
 You can see the extremely rare 17th-century crane and treadmill.
 It was powered by two men walking inside the treadwheel, rather like a hamster wheel.
 The crane was last in operation in the 1960s when raising stone for the building of Guildford cathedral.
 For its time, it was an innovative piece of machinery.
 This marked the end of the Navigation before the extension to Godalming was built in 1763.